The BSc Project Management for Construction is a management-based degree focused on the project management of capital projects.

 One of the reasons students become so employable is because of the breadth of their studies which, in addition to the main themes of construction technology and project management, provides a solid foundation in economics, law and general management.

-- Full-time student, MSc in Light and Lighting at UCL (2011)
+- Full-time student, MSc in Real Estate and Planning at UCL (2015)

-- Full-time student, MSc in Real Estate Finance at the University of Cambridge (2010)
+- Full-time student, MPhil in Real Estate Finance at the University of Cambridge (2015)